FAQ On Writing

 No, like… do you have an editor?

-Lol, what?
-No. Other than 1 or 2 very punctilious readers who pepper me with corrections in private notes, no. I don’t.
+Nope.
+Other than 1 or 2 very punctilious readers who pepper me with corrections in private notes, no. I don’t.

 I AM A HEATHEN PLEB JUST LIKE YOURSELF!